Health-Education-England/tis-trainee-forms/README.md

 ## Usage
 ### Saving Forms

-To save the form that is received a key is made from the ObjectKeyTemplate, TraineeTisID and form Id and the metadata is mapped from the form into an ObjectMetadata and the submissionDate is generated in a LocalDateTime format. these objects are then made into a PutObjectRequest and put into the amazonS3 bucket.
+To save the form that is received a key is made from the ObjectKeyTemplate (which comprises of TraineeTisID and Id.json) , TraineeTisID and form Id and the metadata is mapped from the form into an ObjectMetadata and the submissionDate is generated in a LocalDateTime format.

 ##### Save Forms Example
 ```